 You are in need of healing.

-Listen to bring balance to your relationship with Cannabis.
+You are ready to listen to bring balance to your relationship with Cannabis.
 Share your experiences in a safe space.
 Honor the plant with other like minded Humans.
 Allow Cannabis to be your Spiritual Ally.

 Uwe Blesching Ph.D., Contributor